baseoursteps/faang/README.rst

     Given a word S and a dictionary containing non-empty words determine if S can be segmented in one or more dictionary words.

+22. Subtree of another tree

+    Given two non-empty binary trees check if the first is an identical subtree of the second.